NVIDIA/earth2mip/README.md

 There are two primary codebases for HENS: modulus-makani (used for training the ML models) and earth2mip (used for inference, scoring, and analysis).
 These two codebases are developed by NVIDIA, and we use forks of the codebases for this project.

-The codebases for this are `earth2mip-fork` and `modulus-makani-fork` at this Zenodo repository:
+The codebases for this are `earth2mip-fork` and `modulus-makani-fork` at the DOI listed in the code and data availability section in the HENS preprints.
+They are also made available on Github for reference and convenience.
-The `earth2mip-fork` is also on Github at : https://github.com/ankurmahesh/earth2mip-fork/tree/HENS
+The `earth2mip-fork` is also on Github at : https://github.com/ankurmahesh/earth2mip-fork/tree/HENS.
+On Github, please be sure to use the "HENS" branch.
 The `modulus-makani-fork` is also on Github at : https://github.com/ankurmahesh/modulus-makani-fork

 The rest of this README has the following sections: